KrAsH-CoD3/gabrielrih-callmebot/README.md

     print(f"Failed to send: {response}")
 ```

-See `example.py` for a complete working example.
+See `example.py` for a detailed usage example.